blrobin2/blrobin2.github.io/_posts/2025-02-02-loving-vincent.md

 Anyway, through flashbacks and investigation, Armand learns about Van Gogh's final days before his death.

-<a href="https://boxd.it/69nxzt">I saw The Peasants</a>, the follow-up from these directors when it came out.
+<a href="https://boxd.it/69nxzt" target="_blank" rel="noopener">I saw The Peasants</a>, the follow-up from these directors when it came out.
 Like this film, the gimmick is impressive.
 In both cases, it's apparent that the movie was filmed and made, and then artists rotoscoped over each frame.

 Here, at least, the artistic style centers the film (except for the flashbacks, which are in a similar representative style to The Peasants).
 While the story is equally slight, it has more intrigue at its center.
 (Even though the film takes wild liberties with Van Gogh's life, I would not trust any biographical information it relays.)